-With respect to bigeye tuna catches, the equatorial area of the Western Pacific sees the highest purse effort, but also has the highest bigeye tuna catch; however, the area with the highest bigeye tuna CPUE is in the central equatorial Pacific (Figures 10 and 11).
+With respect to bigeye tuna catches, the equatorial area of the Western Pacific sees the highest purse seine effort, but also has the highest bigeye tuna catch; however, the area with the highest bigeye tuna CPUE is in the central equatorial Pacific (Figures 10 and 11).
 The area with the highest proportion of bigeye tuna per purse seine set is in the eastern Pacific (Figure 12).
 In areas with high proportions of bigeye tuna catch (e.g. 20 percent), the term bycatch is not appropriate, with bigeye tuna making up an important component of a vessel's retained catch.

-Figure 10: Average Annual Purse Seine Bigeye Catch in the Pacific Ocean, 2010-2013
+Figure 10: Average Annual Purse Seine Bigeye Catch in the Pacific Ocean, 2010-2013 Source: Shelton Harley

-Figure 11: Purse Seine Bigeye Catch Per Unit Effort in the Pacific Ocean, 2010-2013
+Figure 11: Purse Seine Bigeye Catch Per Unit Effort in the Pacific Ocean, 2010-2013 Source: Shelton Harley

-Figure 12: Proportion of Bigeye in Total Purse Seine Catch, 2010-
+Figure 12: Proportion of Bigeye in Total Purse Seine Catch, 2010-2103